PHOENIX26012000/SC-App/README.md

 ### User

-As a user the application can be installed by downloading the `.apk` file, which is provided at the main directory.
+As a user the application can be installed by downloading the `happy_share.apk` file, which is provided at the main directory.
 If your phone prohibits installing applications form unknown sources, you have to go to your phone settings and enable this option.

 Steps for the installation:
-  1. Download the `.apk` file.
+  1. Download the `happy_share.apk` file.
   2. Enable the phone setting for installing applications from unknown sources.
-  3. Click the `.apk` file and select install.
+  3. Click the `happy_share.apk` file and select install.
   4. Enable the application permission in order to get the application work as intended.

 ## Architecture